Derrc/serverless-image-processor/README.md

 - aws region
 - lambda function url CORS

-To compile the lambda function into a zip file and create infrastructure use the deploy script:
+To compile the lambda function into a zip file and create/update infrastructure use the deploy script:

 ```
 cd terraform && ./deploy.sh